linkay3601/leetcode/Awk/README.md

 ## Variables and Operators

 There are no data types in Awk.

 Whether an awk variable is a number or a string depends on the context in which the variable is used in.

-Operators for Awk.
+### Operators for Awk

 | Operator  | Describe |
 | :------:  | :------: |